jackytam2020/ea-hackathon/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/jackytam2020/ea-hackathon)
 ## Description
-This is a fully responsive landing page for the EA App built during our 24 hour hackathon sponsored by Electronic Arts.
+This is a fully responsive landing page for the EA App built during our 24-hour hackathon sponsored by Electronic Arts.
 The purpose of this website is to educate current and new users of the new EA app to drive more downloads.
-Initally it was only a desktop app with data structures built within the react folder.
+Initially, it was only a desktop app with data structures built within the react folder.
 After the hackathon, the website was made responsive and was connected to a backend using express and mongoDB to store and populate the FAQ data and carousel images.

 You can view the backend codebase here:
 [ea-hackathon-api](https://github.com/jackytam2020/ea-hackathon-api)